chase-lambert/clojure-app-template/README.md

 # clojure-app-template
 ## Full stack Clojure/Clojurescript app
-  ### backend: deps.edn, jetty, reitit, aero (for config)
+  ### backend: deps.edn, jetty, reitit, aero

   I've commented out some dependencies in `deps.edn`, mostly database stuff.
 You can just delete that if not needed.
+Integrant to be added shortly.

-  ### frontend: shadow-cljs, reagent, tailwindcss (w/ daisy ui)
+  ### frontend: shadow-cljs, reagent, re-frame, re-frame-10x, tailwindcss

-  I've commented out re-frame for now but it will probably be added back in when needed.

   ### deployed through dockerfile

 Demo is currently deployed and running live through `render.com` at: https://clojure-demo-app.onrender.com/

-It's using the free tier so first load might take a while, but when live I'm getting lighthouse scores of 97-99% Performance (I only get 89% here running the production release on localhost so `render.com` must be doing something nice here) and 100% on Accessibility, Best Practices, and SEO (but the demo is only displaying Hello World).
+With a simple "Hello World" component I get 100% scores across the board on Lighthouse.

 The free tier allows for 512mb and this demo seems to use up to ~170mb for just the "Hello World" according to `render.com`'s metrics but I haven't looked into too much yet.

 The dockerfile should allow it to be used elsewhere like `fly.io`, `railway.app`, and `heroku` but I haven't tested.